Institute of Public Health Bengaluru: Policy engagement

-IPH Bengaluru engages in policy and system-level changes by collaborating with stakeholders at various levels.
-The institute co-organizes a national conference series on bringing evidence into public health policy.
+IPH Bengaluru co-organizes a national conference series on bringing evidence into public health policy.
 The fourth edition of the Evidence into Public Health Policy (EPHP) conference in September 2024, held at the Indian Institute of Management Bangalore, focused on health governance, policy, and institutional frameworks for just and sustainable health systems and brought together over 200 participants, including researchers, policymakers, and practitioners.
+In June 2026, the fifth edition of the conference discussed future-focused health systems.